abinashprabakar/Assembly_Programming/ARM_Documentation/ARM_Document.md

 <b> 1.1 The RISC design Philosophy </b>

-	ARM core uses RISC architecture.
-An ARM processor is one of a family of CPU's based on the RISC (Reduced Instruction Set Computer) architecture developed by the Advanced RISC Machines.
+<p>ARM core uses RISC architecture.
+An ARM processor is one of a family of CPU's based on the RISC (Reduced
+Instruction Set Computer) architecture developed by the Advanced RISC Machines.
 Because of their reduced instruction set, they require fewer transistors, which enables a smaller die size for the integrated circuit(IC).
 The RISC philosophy concentrates on reducing the complexity of instructions performed by the hardware because it is easier to provide greater flexibility and intelligence in software rather than hardware.
-As a result, a RISC design places greaterdemands on the compiler.
+As a result, a RISC design places greaterdemands on the compiler.</p>

 The RISC philosophy is implemented with four major design rules: